MFJamil/smyld-lib-common/README.md

 // Set log level for all registered loggers logManager.setGeneralLogLevel(LogLevel.ERROR);

-// Set log level for a specific logger logManager.setLogLevel('UserService', LogLevel.DEBUG);
+// Set log level for all loggers whose source name starts with the given prefix logManager.setLogLevel('app.components', LogLevel.DEBUG);
+// This affects loggers with sources like 'app.components.UserProfile', 'app.components.Button', etc.

+// Set log level for all loggers whose source name contains the given string logManager.setLogLevelContaining('Service', LogLevel.INFO);
+// This affects loggers with sources like 'UserService', 'AuthService', 'app.services.DataService', etc.

 // Check if a logger exists
 if (logManager.hasLogger('UserService')) {